Skip to main content

 Recommended Alternatives:

-- Identical requests from multiple enterprise customers
+• Identical requests from multiple enterprise customers

-- AWS partner ecosystem connection
+• Alignment with AWS partner ecosystem

-- Broad open-source community support
+• Broad open-source community support

-- Problems solvable by existing AWS services
+• Problems solvable with existing AWS services

-- Legacy software with high maintenance burden
+• Legacy software with high maintenance burden

-Cost Optimization Strategy
+Cost Optimization Strategies

-Solution-Specific Cost Structure Analysis
+Cost Structure Analysis by Solution

 Cost Optimization Recommendations

-Short-term Strategies:
+Short-term Strategy:

-- Apply lifecycle policies to unused data
+• Apply lifecycle policies for unused data

-Long-term Strategies:
+Long-term Strategy:

-- Utilize reserved instances or Savings Plans
+• Utilize Reserved Instances or Savings Plans

 Security and Compliance